evaliu2002/PetMyDog/Weekly Reports/ReportOne.md

 ###### Steve Ma
     - Goals from last week: N/A for this week's report

+    - Progress and issues

         - Finalized project proposal and the requirements of the project, discussed features with teammates and made adjustments according to requirements.

         - Finalized development plans and milestones.

         - Discussed with teammates the tools we will need to implement the application's main features.
 Decided to use Java as the main backend language and JavaScript as the primary front-end language because everyone has some experience.
     We also decided to use React for the front-end and the Spark framework for the backend.

         - Researched different packages and frameworks for handling geolocation information.

         - Researched different options for databases.

+        - No immediate issues for now.
+Might need to figure out how to deploy the server but that's a later task.

+    - Next week

         - I will continue to work with my teammates on the database design and request/response format.
     My main priority right now is to understand the information needed for the main features so we can design a database schema that would scale well for the applciation.
 We would also need to discuss the request and response format, so front-end and back-end developers can work asynchronously without being blocked.